Skip to main content

 Run with Docker Compose 🚀🧑💻

-Setup CAIPE to run in a docker environment on a latop or a virtual machine like EC2 instance.
+Setup CAIPE to run in a docker environment on a laptop or a virtual machine like EC2 instance.

 1. Clone the repository